 Tekton Pipeline and PipelineRun

 Now, let’s define a service pipeline that uses multiple tasks.
-We’ll use the Curl task to fetch content from the internet and then pass that content into our greeting task.
+We’ll use the wget task to fetch content from the internet and then pass that content into our greeting task.

 community task from Tekton Hub: